A Lesson in Humility

 9. Resist him, firm in your faith, knowing that the same kinds of suffering are being experienced by your brotherhood throughout the world.

-This verse calls you to more than just submitting to church leaders.
-It says you should all be submissive one to another.
-He’s talking about living humbly, not always promoting your own glory, accomplishments, or skills, not always trying to have your own way, not sulking or complaining when things don’t go the way you wanted.
-Instead you’re to wear humility as if it was your clothing.
+This verse also calls you to be submissive one to another.
+He’s talking about living humbly.
+We’re not to be always promoting our own glory, accomplishments, or skills.
+We’re not to always be trying to have our own way.
+We’re not to be sulking or complaining when things go our own way.
+Instead we’re to wear humility as if it was our clothing.

-Then Peter reminds his readers of God’s attitude toward the proud and toward the humble.
+Then Peter reminds his readers of God’s attitude toward the proud and to the humble.
 He refers to Proverbs 3:34, “Toward the scorners he is scornful, but to the humble he gives favor.”

-Peter doesn’t quote it directly from the original Hebrew text here in verse 5.
-There it says, “toward the scorner he is scornful”, here Peter says he “opposes the proud”
+Peter doesn’t quote it directly from the original Hebrew text.
+There is says that toward the “scorner he is scornful”.
+Here Peter says he “opposes the proud”.

-Peter is quoting from the Septuagint, the Greek translation of the Old Testament in use then.
-The Septuagint has the same word that Peter uses, “antitassomai” (ἀντιτάσσομαι).
-It means “to oppose” or “to resist”.
+Peter’s quoting from the Septuagint, the Greek translation of the Old Testament in use then.
+That Greek Septuagint of Proverbs has the same word that Peter uses, “antitasso” (ἀντιτάσσω).
+It means to oppose or to resist.
 James 4:6 quotes the same verse in the same way Peter does here.

-The meaning of the quote is clear.
-God is not pleased with those who are unsubmissive.
-His blessing of grace is to those who evidence humility and submission to God’s ways and authority.
-That includes respecting those God calls to represent him and respecting his authority here on earth.
+The meaning of the quote is clear: God looks with anger upon those who are unsubmissive.
+His gift of grace is extended to those who are humble, submissive to God’s ways and authority.
+That includes those God calls to represent his authority on earth.

-In all things we should submit ourselves to God’s rulership, particularly as we are led in the church by God’s Elders.
+In all things, we’re to submit ourselves to God’s rulership.
+Particularly as we’re led in the church by God’s Elders God’s set over the congregation.
 The point is that we should follow God’s ways.
-The Elders are there to teach and to demonstrate those ways.
+The Elders are there to show us those ways.

-It’s done by casting all our anxieties upon him because he cares for us.
+As verse 7 says, it’s done by “casting all your anxieties on him, because he cares for you.”
 Rather than arrogantly looking to ourselves, or to things merely made by God, we’re to put all our hope and concerns upon him who is our Loving Lord and Good Shepherd.
-We need to humble ourselves.
-We’re to lay aside our own attempts to gain glory replacing it with a desire to promote the glory of Christ and for meeting the real needs of others.
+We should humble ourselves, lay aside our own glory for Christ’s and for the needs of others.

-We can and should do that because he cares for us and died to make us acceptable to God and able to obey him.
+We can and should do this because, he cares for us who are his, and he died to make us acceptable to God, and able to obey him.

 10. And after you have suffered a little while, the God of all grace, who has called you to his eternal glory in Christ, will himself restore, confirm, strengthen, and establish you.